-Welcome to the training on Concussion: Diagnosis, Treatment, and Prevention provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Concussion: Diagnosis, Treatment and Prevention provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and others to identify, treat, and reduce the risk of concussions in children and adolescents.

 Texas Health Steps providers and other interested health-care professionals.